djtbdanner/score-keeper-js/README.md

 Will need Node, Docker, AWS SDK, and local AWS SDK creds.

-AWS creds - create a user and give that user the rights to do the things and get the creds locally
+AWS creds - create a user and give that user the rights to do the things and get the creds locally.

+*** It seems that the version has to be changed for a new deploy.
+You can change the version when tagging the container/image

 ```
 # containerize the app (see the Dockerfile for details on what the build does)
+# Be sure Docker is running
 docker build -t scorekeeper:latest .

-# this will test the app runs in the docker container
+# this will test the app runs in the docker container - be sure ports match up
-docker run -dp 127.0.0.1:3000:3000 scorekeeper
+docker run -dp 127.0.0.1:80:80 scorekeeper

 # This gets the right for local to upload the image to ECR, tags the image and uploads it to ECR
 aws ecr get-login-password --region us-east-1 | docker login --username AWS --password-stdin 068092817236.dkr.ecr.us-east-1.amazonaws.com